MVP-CHAMPION/clustra/clustra/README.md

 Package for clustering longitudinal trajectories.
-Initial implementation is a translation of David Gagnon's SAS macro into R. Included is a data generation code to facilitate open collaborative code development and scaling.
+Initial implementation is a translation of David Gagnon's SAS macro into R. A data generation code is added to facilitate open collaborative code development and scaling.